YevheniiLi/YevheniiLi/README.md

   <h3 align="left">:man_technologist:  Frontend Developer | Certified Full Stack Engineer :</h3>

 - 🔭  I'm on a journey to master full-stack development.

-- 📊  Sharpening expertise in React, Angular, databases, RxJS, and TypeScript for robust web development.
+- 📊  Elevating proficiency in React, Angular, databases, RxJS, and TypeScript for resilient web applications.

 - 🛠️  Experience in end-to-end development, which encompasses both frontend and backend development.